kamilburda/gimp-export-layers/resources/Conventions.md

 ### Formatting

-Use the following format for commit messages:
+Use the following format for commit messages*:

     <scope>: <header>

     <body>

-* Limit the first line to 70 characters.
+* Limit the first line to 70 characters*.
 Recommended length is 50 characters.
-* Do not end the first line with a period.
+* Do not end the first line with a period*.
-* Begin the header with a verb in the imperative with a capital letter.
+* Begin the header with a verb in the imperative.
+* Begin the header with a capital letter*.
 * Be concise.
 Limit the message to the first line unless further explanation is required.
-* Wrap the message body in 72 characters.
+* Wrap the message body in 72 characters*.
 * Enclose element names with backquotes.